Bolinas, California: History

 Prior to the European colonization of California, the Coast Miwok lived in the area, possibly calling the area "Bali-N".

 Bolinas and present-day Stinson Beach were once encompassed by Rancho Las Baulines, a Mexican land grant given by Governor Pío Pico to Gregorio Briones in 1846.

 The first post office in the town of Bolinas opened in 1863.
+The post office closed on March 3, 2023.
+The town's residents have petitioned for it to reopen.

 In 1927, a 300. acre former dairy farm on the Big Mesa was subdivided into a grid of streets and 5,336 lots measuring 20. × 100. ft.
 Many of these lots were sold for $69.50 by the San Francisco Bulletin as a subscription promotion.
 Portions of the mesa, including sections of Ocean Parkway, have since eroded into the sea.
 A few streets on the mesa are paved and maintained by the county, but many are unpaved, and either maintained by adjoining property owners or completely unmaintained.
-The Big Mesa has no sewer system, and houses on the mesa have individual septic systems.
+The Big Mesa doesn't have sewer system, and houses on the mesa have individual septic systems.

 The Bolinas beaches were hit hard by the 1971 San Francisco Bay oil spill, with the community coming together to clean the beach of crude oil.

 The Bolinas Museum was founded in 1983.
-Today, it contains five galleries featuring contemporary art, historical information, and works from local artists.
-Today, it puts on auctions and events for locals and visitors alike.
+It contains five galleries featuring contemporary art, historical information, and works from local artists.

 Geography

 Bolinas sits at an elevation of 36 ft above sea level.
 It is bound on the northeast by Bolinas Lagoon and Kent Island, on the south by Bolinas Bay and Duxbury Point, on the southwest by the Pacific Ocean, and on the northwest by Point Reyes National Seashore.
 According to the United States Census Bureau, the CDP has a total area of 5.8 sqmi, all of it land.
 The GNIS has cited archaic alternate town-names, including "Ballenas", "Baulenas", "Baulings", and "Bawlines".

-Bolinas' downtown is located on the eastern side of town along Wharf Road, which ends at Bolinas Lagoon.
+Bolinas's downtown is located on the eastern side of town along Wharf Road, which ends at Bolinas Lagoon.
 The downtown buildings were mostly built between 1850 and 1920.
 Brighton Avenue connects downtown to the south-facing Brighton Beach.
 In the southeast corner of town is the Little Mesa.
 The Big Mesa, also known as the Gridded Mesa, lies to the west, with Agate Beach at its western end.